Scarabrine/IsuzuIPG_DIY/README.md

 ### pf.cpp and pf.h
 The overall idea of particle filter has been included in **Localization and Exploration**.

+### main.cpp
+**main.cpp** wraps up everything.
+It first initialize the dynamic, static and ground truth map.
+Here, we will define the map resolution by **RES** and **reso** variables. **limit** includes the x_min, x_max, y_min, y_max of the generated map.
+Then, for the 'Measure during motion + particle filter' part, the particle filter and vehicle classes are first initialized.
+The motion and measurement noises are also defined here.
+The while loop below simulate the motion of vechile.
+For each loop, one motion command is taken.
+The lidar, particle filter and radar are all operated once in this loop.
+Loop will only be exited in two cases.
+1. when motion stops; 2. when there is a valid parking space found by radar.
+When there is a parking space found, the Hybrid A* algorithm will come in.

 ## Expected Outcomes
 After run the **main** function, and then use **map_plot.py** to plot the results, you are expected following results.